perez987/MP3Player/README.md

  	- ⏹️ Stop playback: `Ctrl+S` or go to `Play > Stop`
  	- ⏩️ Next track: `Ctrl+N` or go to `Play > Next`
  	- 🔀 Toggle shuffle mode: `Ctrl+H` or go to `Play > Shuffle`

+3. You can also use the playback control buttons in the app window.

-3. Right button on a MP3 file to open it via Finder.
+4. Right-click on an MP3 or M4A file to open it via Finder.

 ## App is damaged and can't be opened